The iconic Old Chicago Post Office, reinvented

 - Meadow is a rooftop oasis that boasts ample green space, basketball and tennis courts, a running track and outdoor lounge area

 JLL also developed experience programming for the entire building.
-The grand scale of the building gave JLL almost unlimited creativity.
+The grand scale of the Old Post Office gave the XM team almost unlimited creativity.
 Think basketball leagues and tournaments for tenant employees on the rooftop, or an occasional TED Talk-like speaker in the conference center.
-And since the lobby is open to the public, it lends itself to all kinds of different experience programming—and some of the possibilities could include retail and food pop-up shops as well as virtual cocktail-making classes taught by local mixologists.
+The stunning marble lobby is open to the public, so it lends itself to all kinds of different experience programming — and since opening, has included several educational and DIY workshops, retail and food pop-up shops as well as virtual cocktail-making classes taught by local mixologists.

 The XM team also provided solutions for the fitness center and put an on-site staff in place to handle corporate and public events planning, including a community manager, a concierge service and two sales and marketing associates to help sell the property’s many event spaces to the public.
 A few of the programming activations that have taken place since the property opened have included an exclusive reception in conjunction with Hennessey and the NBA for the 2020 All-Star Game weekend featuring Michael Jordan, Derrick Rose and Lebron James, a Best Buddies 5K on the Meadow’s quarter mile running track, and a Chicago Architecture Center event.

 Three bee colonies reside on the Meadow rooftop, producing 300 pounds of local honey annually, which is then jarred and given out to tenants and visitors as gifts.
 Fitness classes are held there on a regular basis as well as on the recently opened East Plaza, which has more green space, multiple seating areas and views of the river.